Kord-Extensions/kord-extensions/docs/docs/concepts/commands.md

 ## Custom command types

-Kord Extensions provides three command types (`Command`, `GroupCommand` and `SubCommand`), which should be fairly self-explanatory.
-You can also create your own command types by subclassing `Command` and overriding different properties and functions.
+Kord Extensions provides three command types (`MessageCommand`, `MessageGroupCommand` and `MessageSubCommand`), which should be fairly self-explanatory.
+You can also create your own command types by subclassing `MessageCommand` and overriding different properties and functions.
+We also support Discord's slash commands - you can read about them in a later section on this page.

 Some properties you may be interested in include:

 Name        | Type                                          | Description
 :---------- | :-------------------------------------------: | :----------
-`body`      | `CommandContext.()`                           | The command body, normally set using the `action` function `checkList` | `MutableList <MessageCreateEvent -> Boolean>` | A list of check predicates required for command execution `parser`    | `ArgumentParser`                              | Class in charge of handling argument parsing, which you can override if you'd like to change how that works
+`body`      | `MessageCommandContext <T>.()`                | The command body, normally set using the `action` function `checkList` | `MutableList <MessageCreateEvent -> Boolean>` | A list of check predicates required for command execution `parser`    | `ArgumentParser`                              | Class in charge of handling argument parsing, which you can override if you'd like to change how that works